Articles by City & Category

 New York is famed for tall buildings and expansive skylines, but come autumn there's one more reason to tilt your head up toward the heavens: the canopy of blush-bursting trees that dot the skies of this delightful city with an explosion of color.
 Come every October, in Manhattan's best parks and nearby boroughs, nature takes over to form a kaleidoscope of light rivaling the best of Broadway and all the windows of Fifth Avenue's finest boutiques combined.
 Here are just a few sweet (and free!) spots to take a stroll under these leafy skyscrapers and enjoy a cascading view of lush red, brown and golden hues.

+Central Park is one of the top things to do in NYC on a regular day, but during autumn it's truly can't-miss.
 The best time to witness fall's leafy fashion show at one of the world's most well known parks is the two-week stretch between the end of October and the start of November.
-Central Park is home to over 21, 000 trees—from American Elms to Norway Maples—and an optimum view to take them all in is on the Eastside from 106th to 110th Street.
+Central Park is home to over 21,000 trees—from American Elms to Norway Maples—and an optimum view to take them all in is on the Eastside from 106th to 110th Street.
 Nearby, ruby-hued Pin Oaks can be found at Strawberry Fields, a living memorial to the world-famous singer, songwriter and peace activist, John Lennon.
 And one of the best places to finish up your Central Park stroll is the open meadow near Belvedere Castle (midpark at 79th Street; call the Urban Ranger Station at (212) 772-3751 to find out about any special guided walking tours).
 To enhance your experience, exit or enter off of Fifth Avenue, near the Plaza Hotel, and you'll be able to enjoy the extra bonus of shopping the ever-changing window displays from this city's most fashionable boutiques.

 Bryant Park is the perfect place for those who like to mix their tree viewing with a little people watching.
 A vibrant urban oasis, Bryant Park, between 40th and 42nd Streets & Fifth and Sixth Avenues, is dotted with the London Plane trees (the same ones you'll see in Paris at the Jardin des Tuileries) that provide much of the ground cover near the chess tables and give this park its European flair.
 Thousands of flowers and shrubs compliment their much taller cousins, but come fall its the trees that roll out a carpet of color, giving this park's much missed Fashion Week (it's moved on to Lincoln Center) a sappy snap.